 What is an event that one out of eight on planet earth is following, irrespective of the time of day at each location ?
 The World Cup (soccer).
 I am not the one to miss out on such a momentous occasion.
 I immediately signed up at my favorite watering hole.
 It only seemed fit to come up with a fusion dish for such a unifying, fun event.

 Inspired by the ubiquitous middle-eastern hummus, I convert a regional Indian dish dalma into a dip to serve with tortilla chips.
 Dalma is a lentil-based dish from eastern India (Odisha; Bengal; Assam) which is oooh-so mildly flavored without drawing attention away from the staple ingredients.
-I used a garam masala from Eastern India, but you can use any other.
+I used a garam masala from Eastern India.
 Garam masala, which literally means “warm spice”, is actually very regional: it is a melange of carefully picked spices (such as cinnamon, cloves, mace, cardamom etc) which not just varies from region to region but also from vendor to vendor, each vying to outdo the next.
+The quintessential ingredient of the Eastern garam masala is crushed toasted cumin seeds.
+If your spice merchant does not stock this garam masala, pester them for it or simply use cumin.

 Lentil is also touted as a vegetarian’s “meat” and does live up to this reputation.
 There is a spectrum of Indian lentils much like the Mexican beans.
 I use the skinned moong here for its creamy consistency.
 It’s classic use in Indian cooking ranges from dals to fritters (vada) to even desserts (halwa).
 In case you are horrified to see its use in confectionery, recall that the Japanese anko is simply azuki beans, and all of us have delighted in Japanese pastry sometime in our dining experiences.
 Yes, red beans that could have been in your chilli or your dessert simply by a flip of the chef’s coin.
 Oh, the versatility of legumes!